 Total = $154 up front + $20 per month.

 Dont forget: Developer costs every few months to run updates and fix any issues.
 This could be as little as 1 hour ($95) up to 5 hours ($475) if major problems occur.

 Conclusion – Which route would I go?

 That’s a very hard question.
 I always say this..if the most important aspect of your website is your store, and you’re in this for the long run then I’d go with Shopify…no question.
 Shopify is an e-commerce powerhouse and is becoming better and more powerful as time goes on.
 There are so many great apps and features focused on conversions and selling your product.
-The blog and custom page layouts (via sections) are becoming more flexible and you can always hire a developer (such as us!) to customize it to be a little bit more advanced.
+The blog and custom page layouts (via sections) are becoming more flexible and you can always hire a developer (such as us!) to customize it to your liking and requirements.

-If you want to have lots of great content, a nice blog and/or a content-driven website then I suggest going with WooCommerce as you have more control over content based pages and its content side is very expandable.
-But Shopify can support this with some extra custom development.
+If you want to have lots of great content, a nice blog and/or a content-driven website then I suggest going with WooCommerce as you have more control over content based pages and its content side and CMS is very expandable.

 ps: Be sure to factor in a budget for generating sales and traffic via ADs no matter what route you go, I suggest $20 a day if possible to run retargeting and some LLA facebook ads.